We are Taking Extra Precautions to

 - Our policy has always been to keep sick staff home.

-We are monitoring information from the Centers for Disease Control and Prevention (CDC), and federal, state and local agencies to help ensure the actions we're taking are in line with the latest CDC recommendations and guidance.
+We are monitoring information from the Centers for Disease Control and Prevention (CDC), and federal, state and local agencies to help ensure the actions we're taking are in line with the latest recommendations and guidance.
 We are communicating regularly with our employees to keep them informed and to ensure their safety and that of our patients.

 In this uncertain moment, we have confidence in our community’s ability to pull together with kindness, care and concern for the common good.